 Anti-CCP is an antibody that is more specific for RA.
-According to some research, it is present in about 60–70% of people with RA.
+According to some research, it is present in about

 - C-reactive protein (CRP) tests: CRP tests measure a reactive protein that the liver creates.
 Higher levels of CRP indicate inflammation.

 - Complete blood count (CBC): A CBC test looks at both red and white blood cell counts, which may help identify anemia, infection, and any secondary effects of the underlying condition.